ST JOSEPH'S PARISH

 Show More

-PUBLIC EXAMS:- are underway!
-SATS, GCSE, A.s & A levels, as well as the differing university exams.
-These can therefore be anxious and tense times, both for those undertaking exams and for their families and friends, so, even if you are not directly involved in such matters, please do keep those concerned in your prayers at this time, that there be ‘level heads’ patients, discipline, and understanding.
+Please continue to pray for those undertaking public exams and for their families.
+These can therefore be anxious and tense times, both for those undertaking exams and for their families and friends, so, even if you are not directly involved in such matters, please do keep those concerned in your prayers.
 Very many thanks.

 Fr.
 Ian Prayer requests: Please remember those who are sick in your daily prayers: please pray for our recently bereaved